Locality Optimized Unstructured Mesh Algorithms on GPUs: Performance

-The \textbf{IntegrateStressForElems} kernel uses a mapping with 8 dimensions (compared to the 2 or 3 as in the case of the previous ones) that has high connectivity, so the number of colours is quite high: $8$, $16$ and $24$ in the global coloring versions (for the different reorderings), and $4$, $50$ and $15$ in the hierarchical colouring versions.
-The number of thread colours was also quite high: $4$ in the non-reordered ($4.5$ in the GPS) and $11.6$ in the partitioned version: this is a much higher increase compared to the previous applications (Table \ref{tab:lulesh_counters_hier}).
+The \texttt{IntegrateStressForElems} kernel uses a mapping with 8 neighbors for the brick elements (compared to the 2--4 as in the case of the previous application kernels).
+As a result, the number of block colors is quite high: $8$, $16$ and $24$ in the global coloring versions (for the different reorderings), and $4$, $5$ and $15$ in the hierarchical coloring versions.
+The number of thread colors was also quite high: $4$ in the non-reordered ($4.5$ in the GPS) and $11.6$ in the partitioned version.
+The non-reordered and GPS versions yield blocks that have ``pencil shape'', thus requiring fewer thread colors, whereas the partitioned version yields more cubical shaped blocks, leading to the higher number of thread colors.
+This is a much larger increase compared to the previous applications (Table~\ref{tab:lulesh_counters_hier}).
+At the same time of course, data reuse is higher compared to 2D applications - between $2.6$ and $4.8$.

-The other aspect in which LULESH is different is that it uses a high amount of registers ($96$), significantly decreases occupancy: with block size 320, the AoS version achieved $15\%$ and the SoA version achieved around $30\%$.

-Because of these two reasons, the synchronisation overhead ($39\%$ stalls were from synchronisation on the partitioned mesh) couldn't be hidden: there were no warps from other blocks to be scheduled in place of the stalled ones because there was only one block running on each multiprocessor.
+The other aspect in which LULESH is differs is that it uses a high amount of registers ($96$), which significantly decreases occupancy: with block size 320, the AoS version achieved $15\%$ and the SoA version achieved around $30\%$.
+Because of these two reasons, the synchronization overhead ($39\%$ stalls were from synchronization on the partitioned mesh) couldn't be hidden: there were no warps from other blocks to be scheduled in place of the stalled ones because there was only one block running on each multiprocessor.
+The difference in achieved occupancy also means that the SoA version with two blocks per multiprocessor gives better performance.

-In terms of reuse, although the gain (from $2.6$ to $4.8$) is larger compared to Airfoil, it is still not enough to offset the overhead of synchronisation: in this case, the original ordering of the mesh is better.
-The difference in achieved occupancy also means that the SoA version with two blocks per multiprocessor performs better.

-Nevertheless, as shown on Figure \ref{fig:lulesh_speedup}, our hierarchical colouring algorithm performs significantly better than the original, two-step implementation, and also uses much less memory.
-Although the original needs less synchronisation, the resulting warp divergence also cannot be hidden if the occupancy is this low.
+The original implementation used either atomics or helper arrays as a means of avoiding data races.
+As shown in Figure \ref{fig:lulesh_speedup}, the hierarchical coloring algorithm performs significantly better (giving a $49\%$ speedup) than the original two-step implementation (and also uses much less memory), but it is worse than the original atomics implementation by $17\%$.

+In the original application version $37\%$ out of the total time is spent in the \texttt{IntagrateStressForElems} kernel, therefore the achieved $49\%$ speedup on the kernel over the two-step implementation gives about $11\%$ (for our best result) or $8\%$ (for our partitioned version) speedup on the whole application.
+This was measured by reading back the reordered mesh in the original code for all kernels.
+The useful bandwidth in case of the best version of \texttt{IntegrateStressForElems} reached $35\%$ of the peak stream bandwidth on the P100 GPU.